lbreinig/opensearch-systemd/README.md

 `systemctl restart rsyslog`

-and you can start kibana
+and you can finally start kibana

 `systemctl start kibana`

-if it is a fresh installation then you might need to fix weird permissions after 'optimize':
+if it is a fresh installation then you might need to fix weird file permissions after 'optimize':

 `chown kibana:root /opt/kibana/optimize/.babelcache.json`